 Through the interview process, the Warden indicated the multidisciplinary IRT consists of intermediate or higher-level facility managers, supervisors, investigators, as well as medical and mental health practitioners.
-Further the facility is willing to consider and incorporated recommendations from team members.
+Further the facility is willing to consider and incorporate recommendations from team members.

-The Warden, IPCM as well as other members of the Incident Review Team were interviewed.
-Each team member reported the team would make recommendations for corrections or improvements for shortcomings discovered during the incident review process.
+Through the interview process the Warden, IPCM as well as other members of the Incident Review Team reported the team would make recommendations for corrections or improvements for shortcomings discovered during the incident review process.